<img height="1" width="1" src="https://www.facebook.com/tr?id=1209548899413190&amp;ev=PageView%20&amp;noscript=1">

 White:

-Still not sure what to buy or feeling like you’re not wanting to manage the bartending process yourself?
+If you’re still not sure what to buy, we have free wine and beer tastings at every Haskell’s location throughout the month where you can ask questions and try some varieties.
+Feel like you do not want to manage the bartending process yourself?
 No worries.
 Hire a professional bartender from Haskell's!
 Our bartenders-for-hire can work with you on your budget and selections.
 You'll save money, time, and a few worries by trusting our experienced professionals to run the bar.
-Did we mention that Haskell's delivers?
-Whether you need one case of beer or twenty, we are here to help you keep the party flowing–we mean going.
+Did we mention that Haskell's also delivers?
+Whether you need one case of beer or twenty, we are here to help you keep the party flowing!
+Don’t worry about overbuying either–we’ll buy back any unopened product after the event.
+Lastly, when you buy for a big event as a Bacchus member, you’ll earn points and save money with special pricing!
+No matter what your special event looks like, Haskell’s is here to be your “spiritual guide” for any occasion!

 SHOP NOW!